Slicer/SlicerSurfaceToolbox/README.md

 The associated modules are integrated into Slicer as [remote modules](https://www.slicer.org/wiki/Documentation/Nightly/Developers/Build_system/Remote_Module) and distributed within the official Slicer package available at https://download.slicer.org.

+## Modules

+* [SurfaceToolbox](Docs/user_guide/modules/surfacetoolbox.md): Support various cleanup and optimization processes on surface models.

+* [DynamicModeler](Docs/user_guide/modules/dynamicmodeler.md): Provide an extensible framework for automatic processing of mesh nodes by executing "Tools" on the input to generate output mesh.

+* [Decimation](Docs/user_guide/modules/decimation.md): Perform topology-preserving reduction of surface triangles.
+This module is internally used by the `SurfaceToolbox`.

 ## Contact